KCarlile/guitar-diagrams-js/README.md

 ### Building and Packaging

 When creating a new release, run `node install` in the project to update the `package-lock.json` file, then stage, commit, and push the changes to GitHub.
 Next, use the [Release page](https://github.com/KCarlile/guitar-diagrams-js/releases) to create a new release which will kick off a new package deployment using the GitHub Action workflow defined in `.github/workflows/release-package.yml`.
 One the workflow has completed successfully, the package will be hosted on the [Packages page](https://github.com/KCarlile/guitar-diagrams-js/pkgs/npm/guitar-diagrams-js).

+See also [`docs/examples/js/guitar-diagrams-js/README.md`](docs/examples/js/guitar-diagrams-js/README.md) for information about symlinks for local testing and demo deployment information.

 ### Dependency Requirements